SilviProtocol/silvi-open/README.md

 - **Mobile-First Design**: Optimized for field use and documentation

 ## Payment System
-- Payments issued in cUSD and USDC ([1](https://docs.silvi.earth/silvi-app-user-guide/connecting-a-wallet))
+- Payments issued in cUSD and USDC.
 - Support for multiple wallet options:
   - MetaMask
   - Valora